 Much as connecting the charger to the battery should be straightforward, it can fail to charge it.

 This post explains why a trickle charger can fail to charge a car battery and what you can do to get it working.

-Why Your Trickle Charger May Not Be Charging the Battery (6 Reasons)?
+Why a Trickle Charger May Not Be Charging the Battery?
+What to Do

-#4.
-You need to allow a trickle charger sufficient time to charge a battery.
+3. You may need to allow for more time for the trickle charger to make a noticeable change in battery voltage.
 Some trickle chargers are only able to supply up to 1 amp of current.